 - Only a small part of your home is used for your business, like a bedroom that is used partly as an office.

 - You don’t use your home to sell goods or services to visitors, as opposed to selling goods by post.

 - You don’t employ other people to work in your home.

-- You don’t make renovations or alterations to your home that aren’t for domestic purposes; e.g., converting your garage into a beauty room.
+- You don’t make renovations or alterations to your home that aren’t for domestic purposes, such as converting your garage into a beauty room.

 Is a phone bill a utility bill?

 Typically, phone bills are considered to be utility bills.
 However, this only refers to landlines rather than mobiles.
 The invoices sent out by telephone companies are utility bills, and they provide a service to the public at large, much like energy suppliers.